STUDY

 East Coast College building

-The children’s workforce has many complex demands and as such needs to be flexible and work collaboratively to meet the challenges of the workforce for tomorrow.
-The module will enable the student to deliberate some of the most recent issues, theories and concepts in developmental psychology.
-It will enhance the student’s understanding of child development and behaviour within a broadening context and encourage identification and consideration of the determinant factors.
-It will also enable them to apply those theories to practice and by so doing enhance their own continued professional development.
+The module will enable you to deliberate some of the most recent issues, theories, and concepts in developmental Psychology.
+It will enhance your understanding of child development and behaviour within a broadening context and encourage identification and consideration of the determinant factors.

-This module provides students from the child care workforce the opportunity to develop a range of personal and academic skills in order to support their studies and enhance their future personal and career development.
-It recognises the importance of effective study skills and communication skills in the students continuing success throughout the programme.
+This module provides you the opportunity to develop a range of personal and academic skills in order to support your studies and enhance you future personal and career development.
+It recognises the importance of effective study and communication skills for the continuing success of the student throughout the programme.
 These skills are highly valued by employers who expect graduates to use them to support their work with children and in their wider professional activities.

 Entry Requirements